How Do I Know If My Dog Has Degenerative Myelopathy?

 Understanding Degenerative Myelopathy and How DM Impacts a Dog’s Mobility

-Degenerative Myelopathy (often referred to as DM) is a degenerative mobility condition that affects a dog’s spinal cord.
-As a progressive mobility condition, dogs with degenerative myelopathy will experience significant changes in their ability to walk as the condition worsens and spreads.
-As the spinal cord deteriorates the rear limbs show signs of weakness which will lead to paralysis of the back legs.
+As the spinal cord deteriorates, the rear limbs show signs of weakness which will lead to paralysis of the back legs.
 Similar to ALS or Lou Gehrig’s disease in humans, DM progresses down the spinal cord to eventually impact a dog’s front leg mobility and even the dog’s cognitive abilities.

 Early Signs of Degenerative Myelopathy in Dogs

-As DM progresses the signs and symptoms are impossible to miss.
+As DM progresses, the signs and symptoms are impossible to miss.
 The real challenge is noticing the signs of DM in the disease’s earliest stages.
-At the very beginning degenerative myelopathy symptoms may only occur occasionally or be such a subtle change.
+At the very beginning, degenerative myelopathy symptoms may only occur occasionally or be such a subtle change.
 This means that they are easy for unsuspecting pet parents to overlook.

 Swaying While Standing

 Most often, dogs in the early stages of mobility loss will start to lose strength in their hind legs first.
-This does not mean the dog is falling over or unable to stand, that will come later on as the dogs DM worsens.
-What you will see is a subtle swaying in a dog’s back end as they stand, this small shift indicates that your dog is losing strength and possibly muscle in their hind end.
-At this point in the dog’s mobility loss, if you give them a gentle nudge on their side the dog is likely to lose their balance and fall over.
+This does not mean the dog is falling over or unable to stand.
+That will come later on as the dog’s DM worsens.
+What you will see is a subtle swaying in a dog’s back end as they stand.
+This small shift indicates that your dog is losing strength and possibly muscle in their hind end.
+At this point in the dog’s mobility loss, if you give them a gentle nudge on their side, the dog is likely to lose their balance and fall over.
 They may not be ready for a dog wheelchair yet, but the rear support of a dog lifting harness may be necessary for trips outside or for stability on the stairs.

 Knuckling and Dragging Paws